 Ever wondered what it’s like to own a German Shepherd Great Pyrenees mix?
-These two large protective breeds are mixed to create an equally large watchful pup.
-This mix is sweet, loyal, intelligent and fierce when required to be.
-You may know him by another name, such as the Germanees or the Sheppy, but throughout this guide we will use his most common nickname, the Shepnees.
+These two large protective breeds are mixed to create an equally sizeable watchful pup.
+This mix is sweet, loyal, intelligent, and fierce when required to be.
+You may know him by another name, such as the Germanees or the Sheppy, but throughout this guide, we use his most common nickname, the Shepnees.

 The Shepnees is a giant breed who is defensive of his family and home.
-They will need a firm owner, with strong guidance and training as a pup.
+These loveable large dogs need a firm owner with solid guidance and training as a pup.
 He needs approximately 60 minutes of exercise every day.
-The Shepnees needs to be placed with a family who has a large home and access to a large and reinforced, backyard.
+The Shepnees must be placed with a family with a large home and access to a large, reinforced backyard.

 Those are a few of the non-negotiables when it comes to the Germanees.
-There’s quite a bit more that you need to learn about this popular Great Pyrenees mix if you are thinking about welcoming him into your home.
+There’s quite a bit more that you need to learn about this popular Great Pyrenees mix if you are considering welcoming him into your home.
 We’ve compiled everything you need to know in this comprehensive guide about your future Shepnees family addition.
-Let’s dive in and see if this mix is the perfect pup for your family!
+Let’s dive in and see if this mix is the perfect pup for your family.

-The only way to understand the Shepnees is to learn about both of his parents.
-Below you’ll find a snapshot of their history, breed purpose and main characteristics.
-Because this breed is a larger breed and can have some stubborn tendencies, it’s important to know the temperaments of each parent breed.
+The only way to understand the Shepnees is to learn about both of his parent breeds.
+Below is a snapshot of their history, breed purpose, and main characteristics.
+Because this breed is larger and can have some stubborn tendencies, it’s essential to know the temperaments of each parent breed.
 Let’s take a look at both.

-So whether you employ a German Shepherd as a protection dog or not you can still expect these characteristics from him.
-He weighs between 50 and 90 pounds, and measures between 22 to 26 inches tall, from paw to shoulder.
-German Shepherds are generally medium to large-sized dogs.
-Shepherds are loved by many families across the world, and is a common parent breed to many mixes.
+So whether you employ a German Shepherd as a protection dog or not, you can still expect these characteristics from him.
+He weighs between 50 and 90 pounds and measures between 22 to 26 inches tall, from paw to shoulder.
+Purebred German Shepherds are generally medium to large-sized dogs.
+Shepherds are loved by many families across the world and are a common parent breed to many mixes.

-The Great Pyrenees is not as well-known as the German Shepherd.
-The breed is currently ranked as the 66th most popular dog breed in America in 2020.
+The Great Pyrenees breed is not as well-known as the German Shepherd.
+The breed is currently ranked as the 69th most popular dog breed in America in 2022.
 He is, however, just as vigilant in protecting his family home.
-Being a giant dog who was originally bred in Europe to scare and fight sheep-stealing wolves, he would certainly can deter intruders.
-When not in action he has a very calm demeanor in the family home.
+Being a giant dog originally bred in Europe to scare and fight sheep-stealing wolves, he would undoubtedly deter intruders.
+When not fulfilling working dog duties, he has a very calm demeanor in the family home.
 The Great Pyrenees is often described as a sweet and gentle giant.

 This breed measures between 25 and 32 inches in height and weighs 85 pounds and above.
 It’s common for them to exceed 150 pounds.
 His coat is one of the thickest and fluffiest in the canine kingdom.
-Expect a lot of hair around the home, as well as a bit of drool (but what is a bit of doggy dribble between friends, right?).
-The Great Pyrenees has become common to mix with other breeds to create designer dogs like the Pyrador in recent years, because of his size and calm temperament.
+Expect a lot of hair around the home and a bit of drool (but what is a bit of doggy dribble between friends, right?).
+In recent years, the Great Pyrenees have become common to mix with other breeds to create designer dogs like the Pyrador because of his size and calm temperament.

-This guide will talk you through what you can expect from a typical Shepnees, but being a mixed breed dog, especially a rare one such as this guy who is likely to be a first generation pup, you need to expect that he could inherit traits from either parent.
+This guide talks you through what you can expect from a typical Shepnees, but being a mixed breed dog, especially a rare one such as this guy who is likely to be a first-generation pup, you need to expect that he could inherit traits from either parent.
 For this reason, you need to love both the German Shepherd and the Great Pyrenees.

-The Shepnees will be a courageous dog who will protect his family and estate at all costs.
-If you are looking for a four-legged family protector look no further than this loyal mix.
+The Shepnees are courageous working dogs who protect their family and estate at all costs.
+If you are looking for a four-legged family protector, look no further than this loyal mix.
 As a dog owner, this trait comes with responsibility.
-You will need to ensure that he is both socialized and trained well.
-The Shepnees will bark to let you know that there is someone around.
-They will also be suspicious of strangers, even when his master invites them into the family home, always keeping an eye on them.
+You must ensure that he is both socialized and trained well.
+The Shepnees barks to let you know that there is someone around.
+They are suspicious of strangers, even when their master invites them into the family home, always keeping an eye on them.

-When he is alone with his family and doesn’t have any outsiders to worry about, he will be a very affectionate dog with his immediate family.
-He will either join you on the sofa (yes, this guy will think of himself as a lapdog) or rest at your feet in front of the fire.
-You can also be sure that he will love a belly rub and snoozes too, enjoying the quieter life inside.
+When he is alone with his family and doesn’t have any outsiders to worry about, he is a very affectionate dog with his immediate family.
+He will either join you on the sofa (yes, this guy thinks of himself as a lapdog) or rest at your feet in front of the fire.
+You can also be sure that he loves a belly rub and snoozes too, enjoying the quieter life inside.

-If he takes after his German Shepherd parent then he may suffer from separation anxiety. if he takes after his Pyrenees parent then he may be much more independent and not worry at all when you leave.
+If he takes after his German Shepherd parent, then he may suffer from separation anxiety.
+If he takes after his Pyrenees parent, he may be much more independent and not worry when you leave.
 Either way, it is always a good idea to prepare for either eventuality and invest in an XXL crate that he can call his own safe space, especially if there are young children in the home that he may need some time out from.

 Size & Appearance

 The Shepnees could look like an equal split of both of his parents.
-They may also look much like one over the other, or anywhere in between.
+They may also look much like one over the other or anywhere in between.
 Even puppies within the same litter can look wildly different from one another.
-He will be muscular in stature and his tail will be thick and long.
-The Germanees has a longer muzzle with the potential for droopy jowls, and his ears will be large.
+He is muscular in stature, and his tail is thick and long.
+The Germanees has a longer muzzle with the potential for droopy jowls, and his ears are enormous.

-He will likely measure anywhere between 24 and 30 inches tall, from paw to shoulder, and weigh upwards of 70 pounds.
-Considering his Pyrenees parent can weigh in excess of 150 pounds, you need to prepare for a giant dog who will need everything in giant size.
+The German Sheperd Great Pyrenees mixes are, without a doubt, large dogs. they likely measure anywhere between 24 and 30 inches tall, from paw to shoulder, and weigh upwards of 70 pounds.
+Considering his Pyrenees parent can weigh more than 150 pounds, you need to prepare for a giant dog who needs everything in huge size.

 Coat & Colors

-His coat will be influenced by his German parent’s coat.
-He may be short-haired or long-haired, but thanks to the Pyrenees coat you can be sure that it won’t be very short.
+His coat is influenced by his German parent’s coat.
+He may be short-haired or long-haired, but thanks to the Pyrenees coat, you can be sure it won’t be very short.

-As both of the Shepnees parents come from cold climates you can be certain that his double coat will be thick and dense.
-He will shed moderately throughout the year as well as experiencing a full blow out during shedding seasons.
+As both of the Shepnees’ parents come from cold climates, you can be certain that his double coat is thick and dense.
+He sheds moderately throughout the year, as well as experiencing a complete blowout during shedding seasons.
 His coat may even be water/snow resistant if it takes after his Pyrenees parent’s coat.

 Exercise & Living Conditions

-The Shepnees will need between 45 and 60 minutes of exercise every day.
-While it doesn’t have to be intense exercise, it’s important that he gets it so to keep his intelligent mind occupied, large body healthy, and to avoid behavioral issues.
+The Shepnees needs between 45 and 60 minutes of exercise every day.
+While it doesn’t have to be intense exercise, it’s vital that he gets enough of it to keep his intelligent mind occupied and large body healthy and to avoid behavioral issues.

-It goes without saying that the Shepnees will need room to run.
-And lots of it!
+It goes without saying that the Shepnees need a large amount of room to run.
 So, ideally, he needs to be placed with a family that has a larger home with lots of outdoor space.
-Both of his parents love the outdoors and fresh air, so you can be certain their mix will not appreciate being cooped up all day.
+Both of his parents love the outdoors and fresh air, so you can be certain their mix does not appreciate being cooped up all day.

 His outdoor space should be reinforced to ensure that he doesn’t escape.
-Not only is he protective of his estate and defend it if he feels the need to, but his Pyrenees parentage roams the mountainous wilderness of Europe.
-If he gets a taste for freedom he may never come back!
+Not only is he protective of his estate and defends it if he feels the need to, but his Pyrenees parentage roams the mountainous wilderness of Europe.
+If he gets a taste for freedom, he may never come back.

 The Shepnees must be socialized from the earliest age possible.
 If this isn’t done early, you risk that he might become too overprotective of his family and estate.
 This can often lead to behavioral issues.
 Exposure to a variety of animals of all shapes and sizes is important, as are introductions to unfamiliar humans, both inside and outside of the family home.